saasquatch/micro-job-scheduler/README.md

 </p>

-Sometimes you just want to run tasks at a regular interval, with some concurrency, and the overhead of job scheduling systems like [agenda](https://github.com/agenda/agenda) are just to much.
+Sometimes you just want to run tasks at a regular interval, with some concurrency, and the overhead of job scheduling systems like [agenda](https://github.com/agenda/agenda) are just too much.

 This package implements a very simple job scheduler that allows you to run jobs on a schedule (defined by an ISO 8601 duration), with support for running jobs of a particular type with a level of concurrency.